MuazRazaq/FuzzerProject/README.md

+# This Project is aimed at doing "Directed Fuzzing."
+This document describes how the provided Python script performs directed fuzzing on the SQL Injection vulnerability page of the Damn Vulnerable Web Application (DVWA).
+This fuzzing code is "directed" because it targets specific SQL injection vulnerabilities by using both known problematic input patterns and variations of them.
+The

+## Overview
+1. Directed fuzzing is a testing technique where the fuzzer has some knowledge of the structure of the input and targets specific parts of the system with crafted input.
+The script uses this technique to interact with the DVWA, targeting its SQL Injection vulnerability.
+2. Input Patterns: The script defines a set of SQL injection patterns (sql_patterns list) that are known to be problematic in SQL query contexts.
+This is a crucial aspect of directed fuzzing - it uses input that is crafted to exploit known vulnerabilities rather than completely random input.
+3. Input Mutation: In addition to the exact patterns, the script introduces some randomness by using mutation functions (delete_random_character, insert_random_character, change_random_character).
+It means the script is not just using known patterns but also variants of them, which makes it more likely to find edge cases.
+4. Updating Priorities: The script uses a priority dictionary to keep track of which input patterns have caused unexpected behavior.
+Inputs that cause unusual behavior have their priority increased.
+This is another characteristic of directed fuzzing: the script is learning and adapting its input selection based on feedback from the application.

 # Fuzzer Project

 This Project is an automation script designed to perform security testing on the Damn Vulnerable Web Application (DVWA).